Danaos Stock Price is Undervalued: 15 Reasons Why DAC Stock Price is Undervalued

 #15).
 Port Congestion and Delta Variant

 Research shows port congestion persists causing continual delays going into peak season.
-There are several articles which can explain this further and do a much better job of explaining than I. Scares from the new COVID Delta Variant may only exhaust an already highly strained supply chain further into the near future.
+There are several articles which can explain this further and do a much better job of explaining than I would.
+Point is, scares from the new COVID Delta Variant may only exhaust an already highly strained supply chain further into the near future.

 Considerations and Uncertainties: